Ronmi/ynit/README.md

 ## How it works

-YNIT reads all scripts in `/etc/ynit/`, parse for properties (if exist), and executes them in order.
+YNIT reads all scripts in `/etc/ynit/`, parse for properties (if exist), and executes them asynchronously.
 To be compatible with scripts in `/etc/init.d/`, dependency will be ignored if not exists.

 It will create separated runner in goroutines for each script.
 The runner waits for dependencies to finish if there are some, and broadcasts its name to other runners when itself finished.